wintermuted/blog/collections/_posts/2019-09-20-whalen-island.md

 - rachel
 ---

-We camped again at [Whalen Island](/wiki/cascadia/camping/whalen-island) with friends to celebrate my partner's birthday.
-During the trip we found some mushrooms and had the opportunity to try out the camping smoker from [snow peak](https://www.snowpeak.com/products/smoke-meister-mokumo) that I got for her.
+We camped again at [Whalen Island](/wiki/cascadia/camping/whalen-island) with friends to celebrate my partner's birthday. <!--more-->  During the trip we found some mushrooms and had the opportunity to try out the camping smoker from [snow peak](https://www.snowpeak.com/products/smoke-meister-mokumo) that I got for her.

 {% picture thumbnail /assets/img/posts/2019/sep/whalen-island/mushroom2.jpeg --a data-lightbox="lightbox1" %}
 {% picture thumbnail /assets/img/posts/2019/sep/whalen-island/smoker.jpeg --a data-lightbox="lightbox1" %}